ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

 By the same training command, the P@1 score of the second parameter set is about 78.14%, which is 4% lower than the first one.
 This demonstrates the importance of parameter selection.

+For more striking examples on the importance of parameter selection, you can see `this paper <https://www.csie.ntu.edu.tw/~cjlin/papers/parameter_selection/acl2021_parameter_selection.pdf>`_ .

 .. _Parameter Selection for Neural Networks: